The best books on the Trump presidency

-Essential books for understanding the events and enduring significance of the administration of Donald J. Trump, the 45th president of the United States.
+These are the essential books for understanding the events and enduring significance of the first administration of Donald J. Trump, the 45th (and soon to be 47th) president of the United States.

-We’ve assembled the essential reads in each of these categories to give readers a quick path to understanding what this era was all about—and what it might lead to.
+To give readers a path to understanding what this era was all about—and what it might lead to—we've grouped the most essential of these books under the following headings:

 Who is Donald J. Trump?